-Since its inception in August 2005, the 108 medical emergency response offerings has stored the lives of over 2 million sufferers throughout 15 states and a couple of union territories.
+Since its inception in August 2005, the 108 medical emergency response offerings have stored the lives of over 2 million sufferers throughout 15 states and a couple of union territories.

+EMRI changed into first an initiative undertaken using Ramalinga Raju, Chairman of Satyam Computer Services.
 Started by the Emergency Management & Research Institute (EMRI), a non-profit presently below the aegis of Indian conglomerate GVK, the 108 provider attends to “80,000 calls day by day and touches a population of 800 million,” in line with K Krishnam Raju, Director, GVK-EMRI.
 Besides, it has additionally instituted a miles-needed structural change in how emergency hospital therapy is added to India’s poorest patients in urban and rural regions earlier than they’re taken to a medical institution.
-EMRI changed into first an initiative undertaken by means of Ramalinga Raju, Chairman of Satyam Computer Services.

 First conceptualized in (united) Andhra Pradesh by way of the overdue Dr. AP Ranga Rao, a person of remarkable intellect and ardor who possessed a burning choice to do something for the human beings, a robust clinical emergency gadget turned into Rao’s primary focus.
 Spending near a decade working with the British National Health Service (NHS) mastering approximately emergency structures, his vision became to introduce the identical for India’s public health machine.

-Initially, he had rejected the suggestion, unwilling to give up his excessive-paying task and wasn’t prepared to get into public carrier just but.
+Initially, he had rejected the suggestion, unwilling to give up his excessive-paying task, and wasn’t prepared to get into a public carrier just but.
 However, communication with his father, a retired faculty trainer, modified everything.
-His father said building a legacy, asking Venkat to utilize his time, money, abilities and knowledge to assist the thousands and thousands he doesn’t realize.
-Following the communication, Venkat called up Raju and on 15 April 2005, he took over as CEO of EMRI.
+His father said building a legacy, asking Venkat to utilize his time, money, abilities, and knowledge to assist the thousands and thousands he doesn’t realize.
+Following the communication, Venkat called up Raju, and on 15 April 2005, he took over as CEO of EMRI.

 “Instead of 1 quantity human beings can dial for clinical emergencies, there were multiple helpline numbers for government and private hospitals.
 Moreover, there were no standardized ambulances that offered pre-medical institution care.
-These vehicles have been in large part transporting ambulances with out the needful equipment or expertise to stabilize a patient.
+These vehicles have largely transported ambulances without the needful equipment or expertise to stabilize a patient.
 If these facilities were to be had, patients were charged an exorbitant amount.
 Government ambulances have been there but in bad operating condition.
 This becomes the scenario,” recalls Venkat.